 This is no easy task.
 Each location needs to be plotted as a precise point or vector line with an accurate location.
 GIS Administrators develop extensive knowledge through years of schooling to ensure accurate development can be applied to the data that they work with.
 I can say with confidence that there is a huge weight of ownership and pride when you are the owner of any type of GIS dataset.

 Now that you know who this master of GIS data is, the next big question is: Why should you care?
 All this information is great to know, but where do we go from here?

 But what you really should be asking yourself is, “Now that I know what a GIS Administrator is, how can I use this knowledge to better my public safety solution?”
 Join me for my next segment where we’ll discuss how communication is a vital key to success in ensuring that your expertise and knowledge can feed into making this incredibly powerful GIS database better serve your public safety solution.

-In the meantime, check out the webinar video where I go into more detail about who maintains your GIS data.
-You can also discover more resources and information on how to unlock the power of your public safety data here.
+Discover more resources and information on how to unlock the power of your public safety data.

 Stay spatial, my friend.